git-duet/git-duet/README.md

 not effect the configured `user.name` and `user.email`.
 This allows `git commit` to be used normally outside of `git-duet`.

+Another option for `git rebase`ing with `git-duet` is to use [git-duet-rebase.sh](scripts/git-duet-rebase.sh) courtesy of @pivotaljohn.
+This script uses `git filter-branch` to update the names of all of the authors/committers to the currently set pair.
+It acts on your active branch (using the passed ref as the start point).

 ### Global Config Support

 If you're jumping between projects and don't want to think about